jcorbin/hexant/stream.md

   - a rule that doesn't care to express any result color or turn, merely a state update

 ## Done

+- broke up turmite help routines ahead of making them more elaborate / interactive
+- fixed `scripts/ed.js`, wasn't including a final newline before, which led to eventual churn once re-added by $editor
+- switched rule then mode to `=` by default, which is less surprising than `|=`
+- refactored test harness ahead of adding more involved turmite examples
+- improved turmite rule compilation while trying to add a new "color halver" test, many small bug fixes, and the generated code is now much more readable / natural, including more spec-string fragment comments

+# 2022-05-18

 - further work on prompt ux
   - made prompt semantics be a clean start each round, no carry over state